-Official records kept only in electronic format must be identified in the Retention Schedule and must comply with the administrative rules of the Texas State Library (Texas Administrative Code title 13, Chapter 6, Subchapter C, Sections 6.91-6.98).
+Official records kept only in electronic format must be identified in the Records Retention Schedule and must comply with Texas Government Code Section 441.189; 13 Texas Administrative Code Sections 6.91-6.98.

 Destruction of State Records

-No state records may be destroyed without permission from the Texas State Library as outlined in Texas Government Code Section 441.187; Texas Administrative Code Title 13, Chapter 6, Subchapter A, Section 6.7.
+No state records may be destroyed without permission from the Texas State Library and Archives Commissions outlined in Texas Government Code Section 441.187; 13 Texas Administrative Code Title 13, Chapter 6, Subchapter A, Section 6.7.
 The Texas State Library has two established methods for obtaining legal authority to destroy state records.
 Procedures differ for records listed on an approved Records Retention Schedule and any records not listed.

-State records not listed on the approved Records Retention Schedule (Exhibit A1) may be destroyed after receiving approval by officials at the Texas State Library. records Disposal request: Form A - Reqhest for Internal Approval to Dispose of State Records Not Requiring Archival review, (Exhibit A2), must be completed and submitted to the Records Retention Office, Mail Station SG10.
-The forms will be submitted to the Records Services Department of the Texas State Library to obtain approval for the destruction of public or official records.
-Unlisted records must not be destroyed until the State Library administrator approves and returns the form to the Records Retention Officer and a copy is forwarded to the requestor.
+State records not listed on the approved Records Retention Schedule may be destroyed after receiving approval by officials at the Texas State Library and Archives Commission.
+Form RMD 102, Request for Authority to Dispose of State Records, must be completed and submitted to the RMO or their designee.
+The forms will be submitted to the Records Services Department of the Texas State Library and Archives Commission to obtain approval for the destruction of public or official records.
+Unlisted records must not be destroyed until the Texas State Library and Archives Commission administrator approves and returns the form to the RMO or their designee and a copy is forwarded to the requestor.